Updated 2018 Overall Rankings Released

 It is important to note that the PBR overall rankings only include the states that we intimately know from our scouting staff.
-The updated Top 400 Class of 2018 rankings is comprised of our current 33-state coverage area, which now includes recently added Texas and Oklahoma.
-As expected, Texas prospects made a big splash in the overall rankings.
+The updated Top 400 Class of 2018 rankings is comprised of our current 35-state coverage area, which now includes recently added Mississippi.

 A look at the Top 20:

 |1||Jarred Kelenic||WI||Waukesha West||2018||OF||Louisville|